When you teach online, many of your skills and achievements go unnoticed.

-But students will respond better to warmth and some informality.
+But students will respond better to some informality, and a little warmth.

-Using your own voice in a friendly yet professional way can make your learners feel more welcome, and part of an inclusive learning community.
+You’ll make your learners feel more welcome, and part of an engaged learning community.

-It’s too easy to not bother with a picture at all – or to use a holiday snap taken the last time you went somewhere exotic (even if that was several years ago).
+It’s too easy to not bother with a picture at all – or to use a holiday snap taken the last time you went somewhere exotic (even if that was a decade ago).

-But a current photo that’s in focus and clearly shows your smiling face can make a positive difference to your online teacher bio.
+But a current photo that’s in focus and clearly shows your smiling face can give a positive boost to your online teacher bio.

 After all, we’re communicating in a learning environment that’s missing most of the visual cues that are the norm in a face-to-face classroom.